ucsb-cs16/s20/_lab/lab02.md

 cd lab02_alily_jgaucho
 ```

+* If you're on your local machine, please follow the instructions from lab01 to download the starter code for every lab.
+Then you can copy it into the folder that your `git` command just created

-* Copy the starter code by typing the following command:
+* If you are using CSIL, Copy the starter code by typing the following command:

 ```
 cp /cs/student/lawtonnichols/cs16/labs/lab02/* ./